analyticascent/confounder/README.md

 print
 ```

 All the above script does is convert raw text into a list of words, then check if a keyword is present in that list.
 What confounder will consist of however is more focused on machine learning.
-Early testing will likely utilize a naive bayes classifier and/or logistic regression model to avoid having to manually list terms and check them one by one (which is a drawback of the method demonstrated above).
+Early testing is utilizing a naive bayes classifier to avoid having to manually list keywords and check them one by one (which is a drawback of the simple code demonstrated above).

 Once a suitable program is developed, all someone would need is domain knowledge of the research area to effectively use it.